Robert Dunbar Sr. • Dorothy McKenzie • Esther Poulton

 The 1983 Canadian Senior Women’s Champions, skipped by Mabel Mitchell had a level of success between 1983 and 1987 that is rarely experienced by competitive curlers.

-Mabel and her teammates appeared in four consecutive Manitoba finals, winning three Manitoba championships and one Canadian championship and finishing as Canadian runners-up on the other two occasions.
+Representing Brandon’s Wheat City Curling Club, Mabel and her teammates appeared in four consecutive Manitoba finals.
+In that span, they won three Manitoba championships and one Canadian championship and finished as Canadian finalist on the other two occasions.

 The winning string for the team actually started in 1982 when Mabel, Mary Adams, Mildred Murray and June Clark won a bonspiel berth to compete in the provincial Scott Tournament of Hearts.
 In fact, they had already had very successful careers prior to their move into senior competition.

 When Mabel skipped the Manitoba Women’s Champions in 1968 and 1971, June Clark and Mildred Murray were both with her.
 Mary Adams had been a 1974 Manitoba Mixed Champion.

 Their greatest accomplishment as a team came in 1983 when they captured the Manitoba Senior Women’s Championship and went on to become the first Manitoba team to win the Canadian Senior Women’s Title.
 It was also the first Canadian curling championship of any type won by a team representing a Brandon curling club.

 In 1984, they repeated their Manitoba success but fell just short of repeating at the Canadian level, where they were runners-up.